Manthan01-AI-ML/Aksum-Procurement-RAG-Chatbot/README.md

 A.Cuts manual lookup time in procurement (penalties, GST, approvals), enabling instant answers.

+NOTE - This project is uploaded as a prototype to show the main idea of what my company’s tech team and I built, and to highlight the parts I personally worked on.
+I can’t share the full repository because of confidentiality and agreements with my company.

 🚀 Project Overview

 Procurement teams often waste hours searching through: